iluminato-tr/Group_project_repo/README.md

 Navigating the Application

 Use the navigation menu provided on the web application's interface to access different features and functionalities.
-The navigation menu typically includes options such as "Population Analysis," "SNP Analysis," and "Analysis Results," among others.
+The navigation menu typically includes options such as "Home" "Population Analysis," "SNP Analysis," and "Analysis Results," among others.

 Click on the respective menu items to navigate to the desired section of the application and access the corresponding features and tools.

 Performing Analysis

-Follow the instructions provided on each page to input parameters, select populations, and visualize results for each analysis.
+Follow the instructions provided to input parameters, select populations, and visualize results for each analysis.
 The application typically provides input fields, dropdown menus, and buttons to facilitate user interaction and input.

-Refer to the documentation, tooltips, or help sections provided within the application for additional guidance on how to use specific features and tools effectively.
+Refer to the documentation, sugestion sections provided within the application for additional guidance on how to use specific features and tools effectively.

 Explore the various analysis options and functionalities available in the application to gain insights into population genetics data and interpret analysis results accurately.